 Unfortunately, C-section scars can still pain and cause discomfort even after several years.
 If your scar continues to hurt, there might be nerve damage.
 Massage the scar regularly for 5-10 minutes as that can help with nerve damage and increase the healing process.

 Embryo Implantation In C Section Scar

-Considered a high risk surgery, embryo implantation through a C-section scar is possible.
-It is a rarest form of ectopic pregnancy and can become a life-threatening condition.
+Considered a high-risk surgery, embryo implantation through a C-section scar is possible.
+It is the rarest form of ectopic pregnancy and can become a life-threatening condition.
 Maternal complications and uterine rupture can occur through this procedure.

 Hysterectomy Through C Section Scar

 Many women have opted for a Cesarean hysterectomy, which involves the removal of the uterus during the same procedure as a C-section delivery.
 This is usually performed when the placenta cannot separate itself from the uterus walls or if the mother is experiencing heavy post-delivery bleeding from the placenta.

 Is It Normal For My C-section Scar To Itch?

 It is perfectly normal for a C-section scar to itch as it is part of the healing process.
 However, please do not scratch it as it can cause an infection.
 If the desire to itch is strong, then try holding something tightly against the scar as that can help reduce the itchy feeling.

 Sometimes the itching can also be caused by the pubic hair growing prior to the C-section surgery.
 If the itchiness continues even after your pubic hair grows back, then it may simply be from healing.

 Why Does My C-Section Scar Feel Numb?